 \section{Background on Teichmüller theory}

-In this section we provide a brief introduction to Teichmüller theory and the theory of deformation spaces associated to surfaces.
-In particular, we will review: \begin{itemize} \item The Teichmüller space $\TS$ of a surface $S$, parametrizing isotopy classes of complex structures on $S$, \item The Fricke-Klein deformation space $\FS$ of isotopy classes of hyperbolic structures on $S$, \item The deformation space $\CPS$ of isotopy classes of complex projective structures on $S$, \item Fuchsian space $\FS$ and quasi-Fuchsian space $\QFS$, parametrizing conjugacy classes of Fuchsian groups isomorphic to $\pi_1(S)$ and their quasiconformal deformations, \item The character variety $\mathcal{X}(\pi_1(S), \PSL_2(\C))$, parametrizing conjugacy classes of group homomorphisms $\pi_1(S) \to \PSL_2(\C)$. \end{itemize} In the next section, we will see how to study these deformation spaces using symplectic geometry and in particular bi-Lagrangian structures.

-The primary purpose of this section is to establish the context and notations that we will rely on in the next section.
-However, the reader who is familiar with Teichmüller theory and the aforementioned deformation spaces may safely skip this section and return to it whenever necessary.
+In this section, we provide a brief introduction to Teichmüller theory and the theory of deformation spaces associated to surfaces.
+Our main purpose here is to establish the context and notations that we will rely on in the next section, where we study these deformation spaces using symplectic geometry.
+The reader who is familiar with Teichmüller theory and the aforementioned deformation spaces may safely skip this section and return to it whenever necessary.

 Throughout this section, $S$ is a connected, oriented, smooth, closed surface of negative Euler characteristic.
-We let $g$ denote its genus ($g \geqslant 2$) and $\pi$ its fundamental group with respect to some fixed basepoint.
+We let denote $\pi$ its fundamental group with respect to some fixed basepoint.